This webpage contains affiliate links. See more details here.

 "Stephanie was a wonderful guide.
 She was friendly and engaging and really knew Italian food.
 She took us on a whirlwind tour of some interesting and fun places to enjoy some excellent food!
 The pizza was the best I’ve had in Italy, with unusual toppings.
 We toured the open market and sampled some cold cuts and cheeses, as well as some wine.
 We had a chance to try truffles, olive oil and aged balsamic vinegar, and ended at a lovely restaurant for pasta carbonara and tiramisu!"

-This 4-hour Roman food tour in Trastevere, with more than 1770 five-star-reviews is among the most beloved ones.
+The 4-hour Roman food tour in Trastevere, with more than 1770 five-star-reviews is among the most beloved ones.
 The group meets at Piazza Trilussa, and then go exploring the cobblestone streets of Trastevere, while tasting a bunch of delicious food.

 Throughout the tour you'll sample trapizzino (you choose the filling), pizza al taglio (super rich toppings), handmade pasta, balsamic vinegar, truffles, cheeses and ham, and drink plenty of wine.
 You'll sweeten the day with a scoop of gelato.

-Small-groups, engaging local guides and authentic food is what guests love about this walking food tour in Rome.
+Small-groups, engaging local guides and authentic food is what guests love about this walking food tour Rome.
 For those who want to stay in the area, we recommend Giuditta in Trastevere, but still you can easily arrive here from Centro Storico or Prati on foot!
 No question about it, this Roman food tour is on our bucket list.

-👉 Book Roman food tour in Trastevere!
+👉 Book this walkind food tour Rome in Trastevere!

 Excellent tour